sean-marten/readme-generator/README.md

 ## Usage

-To use this REAMDE generator, make sure you are in the `readme-generator` folder and then you can simply run the following bash command:
+To use this REAMDE generator, make sure you are in the `writeme` folder and then you can simply run the following bash command:

 ```bash
 node index.js